Excellencedev/registry/registry/coder/modules/amazon-q/README.md

 1. First, deploy the [Tasks on Docker](https://registry.coder.com/templates/coder-labs/tasks-docker) template
 2. Replace the Claude Code module with the Amazon Q module in the template
-3. Add your Amazon Q authentication tarball as a parameter
+3. Add your Amazon Q authentication tarball as a parameter.

 Example configuration in the Tasks template: